Infraspecific name: Construction of infraspecific names

-Although the "connecting terms" mentioned above to indicate rank, such as "var.", are the recommended ones, the ICN allows for other connecting terms in validly published infraspecific taxa.
+Although the connecting terms mentioned above are the recommended ones, the ICN allows for other connecting terms in validly published infraspecific taxa.
 It specifically mentions that Greek letters α, β, γ, etc. can be used in this way in the original document and further ranks may be added without limit.
-Names which use these connecting terms are now deprecated (though still legal), but they have an importance because they can be basionyms of current species.
+Names that use these connecting terms are now deprecated (though still legal), but they have an importance because they can be basionyms of current species.
 The commonest cases use "β" and "b"; examples mentioned in the ICN are Cynoglossum cheirifolium β Anchusa (lanata) and Polyporus fomentarius β applanatus whilst other examples (coming from the fungus database Index Fungorum) are Agaricus plexipes b fuliginaria and Peziza capula ß cernua.
 The ICN allows the possibility that a validly published name could have no defined rank and uses "[unranked]" as the connecting term in such cases.

 Abbreviation of infraspecific names

 Like specific epithets, infraspecific epithets cannot be used in isolation as names.
 Thus the name of a particular species of Acanthocalycium is Acanthocalycium klimpelianum, which can be abbreviated to A. klimpelianum where the context makes the genus clear.
 The species cannot be referred to as just klimpelianum.
 In the same way, the name of a particular variety of Acanthocalycium klimpelianum is Acanthocalycium klimpelianum var. macranthum, which can be abbreviated to A. k. var. macranthum where the context makes the species clear.
 The variety cannot be referred to as just macranthum.

 Sometimes more than three parts will be given; strictly speaking, this is not a name, but a classification.
 The ICN gives the example of Saxifraga aizoon var. aizoon subvar. brevifolia f. multicaulis subf. surculosa; the name of the subform would be Saxifraga aizoon subf. surculosa.